President Alderman Charles Bowman

 Hon Secretary – Daphne Cave

-To encourage actively, interest and involvement in the City Civic, especially in both our Wards (Lime Street and Cornhill) and to positively support our Aldermen and Common Councilmen.
+To encourage actively, interest in the City Civic, especially in both our Wards (Lime Street and Cornhill) and to support positively our Aldermen and Common Councilmen

 This was supported unanimously.